 Two Obituaries for Alex Fraser:

 Both obituaries show that Alex was held in “high esteem” in Dublin, the Irish Times commenting on his business ability and “unvarying courtesy”.
-The Freeman’s Journal show us what family was in attendance (the woman didn’t attend, we don’t know why), church officiates, including John Holmes, his former teacher and the man who performed his wedding ceremony.
+The Freeman’s Journal shows us what family was in attendance (the woman didn’t attend, we don’t know why), church officiates, including John Holmes, his former teacher and the man who performed his wedding ceremony.
 Other attendees included the Board of Guardians and clerics for the Union, the Medical staff, even members of the public.
 It is a veritable who’s who of the city.